zuri-training/TeamEmu/README.md

 - To Run Server:
  - Say, the application source is in a folder /src/server.js
  - Add this format to your package.json file, inside scripts :

        "scripts" : {
           "start": "node src/server.js"
          }

- -We would then be able to run server.js using npm by calling:
+ -You would then be able to run the server using npm by calling:

     ``` ruby
     npm run start
     ```

 ### Credits